rebsonoliveira/sql-server/samples/features/sql-big-data-cluster/app-deploy/README.md

 ## Sql Server Integration Services
 __[SSIS](SSIS/)__

-This sample demonstrates how you run SSIS application as a containerized application levering the cron capability in Kubernets.
-This example takes Data Transformation Services Package File Format (DTSX) developed using Visual Studio that takes a database backup and copies it over to the SQL Server instance for restoring.
-This will run as a cron job pushing the backups every minute.
+This sample demonstrates how you run SSIS application as a containerized application leveraging the cron capability in Kubernets.
+This example takes Data Transformation Services Package File Format (DTSX) picksa database backup and copies it over to the SQL Server instance for restoring.
+This will run as a cron job creating the backups every minute.
 Please follow the README.md for detailed instructions.